Tutenstein: Season 1 (2003–04)

+Season 2 (2004–05)

+Season 3 (2006–07)

+Note: All episodes in this season were directed by Norton Virgien.

+Television film (2008)

 Production

 ABN reported "with regard to the ongoing theme of ancient temples and history found in his animated shows Tutenstein and The Secret Saturdays, [Jay] Stephens quips, "I'm a nerd.
 I like reading about history and mythology.
 And the past is full of surprises."
 Stephens spent many years developing the show for television, coming up with the new setting and cast of characters that diverged significantly from the original comics.
 Stephens became the creative consultant of the show, with character designer Fil Barlow reinterpreting the look of the entire series.
 Barlow was the production designer until his contracted 20 episodes expired and was fired.
 His successor was his student, Thomas Perkins.

 The production company, PorchLight Entertainment, which is based in Los Angeles, California, has won Emmys for the first and second seasons of the series.
 Irish TV production company Telegael, which is based in An Spidéal, Co Galway, also won an Emmy Award for the second season.